vaynhvh/GTAV-Cheat-ALT-V-RAGEMP-GTAV/README.md

 <p align="center">
 <b>This project was made for educational purposes!</b>
 <br>
-VALORANT-EXTERNAL was made for educational purposes and personal use.
+GTAV EXTERNAL was made for educational purposes and personal use.
 By using our services you agree that you hold responsibility, liability and accountability of any consequences caused by your actions.
 </p>